devleaks/followthegreens/README.md

  - Airport must have a network of taxiways.
  - You must manually enter information the plugin need and cannot find.

- Technically speaking, Follow The Green is a XPPython3 plugin, so you need XPPython3 installed and working.
+ Technically speaking, Follow the greens is a XPPython3 plugin, so you need XPPython3 installed and working.

 ## Installation

 Requirement: Have XPPython3 installed and working.

-Unzip Follow the green distribution file.
+Unzip Follow the greens distribution file.
 Copy PI_followthegreen.py file and followthegreen folder to your Resources/plugin/PythonPlugin folder.
 Reload scripts as needed in XPPython3.
-Follow the green should now be a menu entry in your Plugins menu.
+Follow the greens should now be a menu entry in your Plugins menu.
 Select it to start it.